ettoreciarcia/personal-website-hugo/content/publication/30-retrospective-2025/index.md

 slides: example
 ---

+## 0 Intro

-A note to the reader: I am writing this on January 1st, 2026, half an hour after watching the season finale of the last season of Stranger Things, a show that has been with me from 2016 until today.
+A note to the reader: I am writing this on January 1st, 2026, half an hour after watching the last episode of the last season of Stranger Things, a show that has been with me from 2016 until today.

 I remember clearly the moment I started watching Stranger Things.
 July 2016.
 I was preparing for my Computer Architecture I exam.
 I was in Venticano, my hometown, not in Naples, where my university was.

 It is strange how some memories stick with almost photographic precision.
 The place, the time, even the mood.
-As if my brain decided that this moment was important in some way.
+It is as if my brain decided that this moment was important.

-But I am getting carried away.

-Over the last few days, I have found myself thinking about how much my life has changed in the past ten years, since I watched the first episode of Stranger Things.
-From the outside, it might seem that I am the same person, sitting at the same desk, looking at the same monitor.
+Over the last few days, I have been thinking about how much my life has changed in the past ten years, since that first episode.
+From the outside, it might look like I am the same person, sitting at the same desk, looking at the same monitor.
 (Actually, there are more monitors now.
 I am becoming bourgeois.)

 But under the surface, everything has changed.
 I have changed.